qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 - The mapping between binary data and information is view. **Information is bits+context**.
 The context is how the bits are mapped between information. **Type contains viewing from binary data to information**.
 - **Abstraction involves viewing different things as the same things**.

+A view can be backed by computation, or by storage, or by a combination of computation and storage.
+This connects with computation-data duality.

 ### Dynamically-typed languages also have "types"